emthm/CHOICE/README.md

 - Dhyd_comb: exhaust nozzle exit plane hydraulic diameter.
 - Lc_comb: combustor nominal length.
 - h_annulus_comb: annulus height at combustor exit.
-- LptStgLastBNb: number of rotors at the last stage of the LPT.
+- LptStgLastBNb: number of blades at the last rotor stage of the LPT.
 - stages_LPT: number of LPT stages.
 - LptStgLastDiaOuter: outer diameter of the last stage of the LPT.
 - LptStgLastAExit: exit area of the last stage of the LPT.